needle-tools/needle-engine-support/documentation/project_structure.md

 ### Temporary Projects

 If you're planning to only add custom files via NpmDefs and not change the project config (e.g. for a quick fullscreen test), you can prefix the project path with `Library`.
-The project will be generated in the Unity Project Library and does not need to be added to source control (since the Unity Library is usually excluded).
-We consider these projects temporary because of that.
+The project will be generated in the Unity Project Library and does not need to be added to source control (the Library folder should be excluded from source control).
+We call these projects _temporary projects_.
+They're great for quickly testing out ideas!

 ## Vite project structure

 - ``assets/`` - The asset folder contains exported assets from Unity.
 E.g. generated ``gltf`` files, audio or video files.
 It is not recommended to manually add files to ``assets`` as it will get cleared on building the distribution for the project.
 - ``include/`` (optional) - If you have custom assets that you need to reference/load add them to the include directory.
 On build this directory will be copied to the output folder.
 - ``src/`` - This is where all the source code goes